Eylül Elgalp

-Eylül Elgalp (born January 9, 1991) is a Turkish women's football forward last played in the First League for Konak Belediyespor with jersey number 8.
+Eylül Elgalp (born January 9, 1991) is a Turkish women's footballer who plays as a forward.
+She last played in the First League for Konak Belediyespor.
 She made her Champions League debut in 2013.
 She is a member of the Turkish national team since 2010.

+Life

 Eylül Elgalp was born on January 9, 1991, in Seyhan district of Adana Province in southern Turkey.

 Playing career

 Club

 Elgalp began football playing in her early age at Adana İdmanyurdu in her hometown.
 After eight years of playing in Adana, she was transferred by the Black Sea-based club Trabzonspor, where she scored 23 goals in the 2010–11 season of the Women's First League.
 After one season with Trabzonspor, she moved to Lüleburgaz 39 Spor in northwestern Turkey.